huggingface/dataset-viewer/docs/source/duckdb_cli_sql.md

-# Performing SQL operations
+# Perform SQL operations

 Performing SQL operations with DuckDB opens up a world of possibilities for querying datasets efficiently.
 Let's dive into some examples showcasing the power of DuckDB functions.

-For our demonstration, we'll explore a fascinating dataset: A the multitask test containing multiple-choice questions spanning various domains of knowledge.
-You can access the dataset [here](https://huggingface.co/datasets/cais/mmlu).
+For our demonstration, we'll explore a fascinating dataset.
+The [MMLU](https://huggingface.co/datasets/cais/mmlu) dataset is a multitask test containing multiple-choice questions spanning various knowledge domains.

 To preview the dataset, let's select a sample of 3 rows: